Discretionary Trusts

 will safe

 To ensure your wishes are followed, it’s advisable to write a detailed guidance letter for the trustees.
-This will aid their informed decision-making in line with your intentions.
+It will aid their informed decision-making in line with your intentions.
 Refine word choice, structure, and readability while preserving meaning and eloquence.

 Who Can Be A Beneficiary?